-Management is responsible for the preparation of the summary financial statements in accordance with the Article 75(1) of the Decree-Law No. 32/93/M ("Financial System Act") of 5 July.
+Management is responsible for the preparation of the summary financial statements in accordance with the Article 85(1) of Law No. 13/2023 of Financial System Act.

 Auditor's Responsibility

 Our responsibility is to express an opinion on the summary financial statements based on our procedures, which were conducted in accordance with International Standard on Auditing (ISA) 810, "Engagements to Report on Summary Financial Statements", of the Auditing Standards of the Macao Special Administrative Region.